Corona: Current information on your semester abroad in Australia, Canada and the US

 Updated: July 21, 2020

-For students planning a semester abroad in August 2020 or January 2021, the following applies:
+For students planning a semester abroad in January 2021, the following applies:

 - Apply for your semester abroad as planned

-- The winter semester is starting Aug 17 as planned with Please be aware that the academic calendar has undergone minor changes.
+- The spring semester is starting Jan 20, 2021 with Please be aware that the academic calendar has undergone minor changes.
 Find changes here.

 - The Refund Policy at UNCW has not changed until further notice – all information on this can be found on the UNCW website.
 In most cases, payment is only required 4-6 weeks before the start of the semester abroad, which is usually 100% refundable if for reasons beyond the students’ control (either the US government or your government prevents you from traveling due to COVID).